shahdeep1908-tech/Razorpay-Payment-Integration/razorpay_payment_integration_fastapi/README.md

-# Razorpay Integration with Django
+# Razorpay Integration with FastAPI

-This project demonstrates how to integrate Razorpay payment gateway with a Django application.
+This project demonstrates how to integrate Razorpay payment gateway with a FastAPI application.
 It allows users to make payments and captures payments through a webhook.

 ## Getting Started